LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK01D1C-UsingGit.md

 On your local machine, use the command line for each step below.

 1. Change directories to the new repo you created by typing: `cd ` followed by the directory name.

-2. Create a new branch by typing: `git branch` followed by the new branch name.
+2. Create a new branch by typing: `git checkout -b` *followed by the new branch name*.
+   This will create a new branch and copy the files, including the .gitignore file, from the main branch.

-   For example: `git branch lab1`
+   For example: `git checkout -b lab1` .

 Here are some useful commands for working with branches:

 - `git branch` shows all branches in the local clone of the repository.
 - `git branch -r` shows all remote branches at the origin  (on GitHub).
+- `git branch` *followed by a branch name* creates a new local branch.
-- `git checkout` followed by a branch name switches the local branch.
+- `git checkout` *followed by an existing branch name* switches the local branch.
-  If you enter the name of a remote branch, it will be pulled from the origin.
+  If you enter the name of a remote branch, that branch will be pulled from the origin.
+- `git checkout -b` *followed by a new branch name* created a new branch <u>and</u> copies the files from the current branch into it.

 ### Add a Visual Studio Solution